nv-tlabs/datasetGAN_release/README.md

 pip install -r requirements.txt
 ```

 - *Download Dataset from [google drive](https://drive.google.com/drive/folders/1Oa9XpyKnRSN5s9-ab2-5j3wvH374JOu8?usp=sharing)* and put it in the folder of ***./datasetGAN/dataset_release***.
+The cache npy files are explained in Section **Create your own model**.
 Please be aware that the dataset of DatasetGAN is released under the [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license by NVIDIA Corporation.

 - *Download pretrained checkpoint from [Stylegan](https://github.com/NVlabs/stylegan) and convert the tensorflow checkpoint to pytorch.
 We also release the [pytorch checkpoint](https://drive.google.com/drive/folders/1Hhu8aGxbnUtK-yHRD9BXZ3gn3bNNmsGi?usp=sharing)  for your convenience.
 Put checkpoints in the folder of **./checkpoint/stylegan_pretrain***.
 Please be aware that the any code dependency and checkpoint related to Stylegan, the license is under the [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license by NVIDIA Corporation.